Techtony96/AI-Capstone/README.md

 This project will run a local LLM model on your own Macbook, using Apple's MLX framework for utilizing the hardware inference, GPU, and unified memory available to it.

 # Prerequisites
+### MacOS
+This code uses frameworks only available on Apple Silicon based macs (M1, M2, etc).
+This will not work on Intel based macs.
+Update to the latest available MacOS version (validated Version: 15.6.1).
+Minimum MacOS Version: 14.0.

+### Python
-Ensure you have Python installed (validated version: 3.13.2).
+Ensure you have Python installed (validated version: 3.13.X).
 If you have homebrew, you can do this with the below command:
 ```bash
 brew install python@3.13
 ```